Ed Whitmore

 Ed Whitmore is a British screenwriter.
 He has written for a number of successful British TV series such as Waking the Dead and Silent Witness.
+In 2022, he was nominated for a BAFTA for his work on the second season of ITV true crime drama Manhunt.
 Whitmore is an alumnus of Westfield College.

 Career

-In 2003 he wrote the Waking The Dead episode "Multistorey", directed by Robert Bierman, which won the show an Emmy for Best International Drama Series.
-He adapted the book Hallam Foe into a successful film, for which he was subsequently nominated at the Moët et Chandon British Independent Film Awards (BIFAs) for Best Screenplay, losing to Patrick Marber's Notes on a Scandal, as well as the BAFTA-winning Sea of Souls, for which he won the Edgar Allan Poe Award for Best Episode in a TV Series.
+In 2003 he wrote the Waking The Dead episode "Multistorey", which won the show an Emmy for Best International Drama Series.
+He adapted the book Hallam Foe into a critical well received film, for which he was subsequently nominated at the Moët et Chandon British Independent Film Awards (BIFAs) for Best Screenplay, as well as the BAFTA-winning Sea of Souls, for which he won the Edgar Allan Poe Award for Best Episode in a TV Series.
 He created and wrote ITV drama Identity, which was aired on British TV in the summer of 2010; the remake rights were then sold to the ABC Network in America.

 He later wrote episodes of CSI and Strike Back, as well as the miniseries Arthur & George and Rillington Place.
-He wrote and created the ITV drama Manhunt first shown in the United Kingdom on 6 January 2019, airing on three consecutive nights.
-Consolidated figures show an average of 8.7 million viewers across the three episodes, rising further to 9 million viewers when online viewing is included.
-This made the series ITV's highest rated launch of a new drama series since the first series of Broadchurch in 2013.
+He wrote and created the ITV drama Manhunt first shown in the United Kingdom on 6 January 2019, airing on three consecutive nights and ITV's highest rated launch of a new drama series since the first series of Broadchurch in 2013.
 Whitmore's work on Manhunt earned him a nomination for the Mystery Writers of America 2020 Edgar Award for Best Television Episode Teleplay.